jbuettnerbild/send-job-status-to-pr-action/README.md

 # Send job state to pr
 This action publish commit statuses for a given SHA.
+It can be used to publish a workflow result on a pull request.
 Note: there is a limit of 1000 statuses per sha and context within a repository.
 Attempts to create more than 1000 statuses will result in a validation error.

 ## Inputs